 Customer service outsourcing process

-- Establish all responsibilities and costs before beginning work to avoid future misunderstandings.
-The agreement of responsibilities and pricing at the start will help prevent future misunderstandings about responsibilities and costs.
+- Having found a partner, establish all responsibilities and costs before beginning work to avoid future misunderstandings.

 How to choose customer service outsourcing provider